yisraelg3/phase-3-ruby-oo-object-relationships-collaborating-objects-lab/README.md

 # Collaborating Objects Lab

-## Objective
+## Learning Goals

-- Gain a deeper understanding of object relations.
+- Gain a deeper understanding of object relations
-- Build classes that interact with one another through associations and behavior.
+- Build classes that interact with one another through associations and behavior

 ## Instructions